codeandcharts/stackoverflow_survey_clean_24/report/story.md

 ### For Educational Institutions

-1. **Redesign curricula for practical application**: Focus on project-based learning that develops skills in highest-demand technologies.
+1. **Redesign curricula for practical application**: Focus on project-based learning that develops skills in the highest-demand technologies.

 2. **Emphasize core technologies with global relevance**: JavaScript, Python, and SQL serve as foundational languages across all markets.